thelia/thelia.github.io/en/documentation/modules/hooks/hooks_list.md

 </div>

 <div class="alert alert-warning">
-<p>This is a functionality in development and not available in the current version of Thelia</p>
+<p>This is a functionality in development and not available in the current version of Thelia.
+This is planned for version 2.1</p>
 </div>

 - [Front Office](#front-office)